AlexanderHeffernan/Royalty-Free-Music-Platform/README.md

 * 1/6/21 - Making RFM responsive to all devices suddenly became very important to us.
 We decided it was important to us because our website was all about providing a quick and free service to all creators who are after music for their projects.
 It was important to us that our users could access this service from anywhere and with great efficiency, so the design team (Tobey Lim and Benj Baniqued) set out to put together a collection of mobile-friendly designs for the website.
 The development team also began to prepare the website for this transition to a completely responsive UI.

-* 12/6/21 - The decision was made to implement a Library page into the site.
-We decided to do this because we wanted to allow our users to create and save playlists of songs to allow them to come back to our website and quickly find songs/tracks they were previously interested in or liked.
+* 12/6/21 - The decision was made to implement a Library page (wave two) into the site.
+We decided to do this before from user feedback, we realised it was important for our end users to be able to create and save playlists of songs to allow them to come back to our website and quickly find songs/tracks they were previously interested in or liked.
 It would also allow users to customize who they interact with our site.
 For instance, users could create a playlist for each project they are currently working on.
-We also decided that it would be important to create a Dashboard page for users who want to upload their own music to the website.
+We also decided, from user feedback, that it would be important to create a Dashboard page (wave two continued) for users who want to upload their own music to the website.
 We wanted to allow our users to quickly view statistics (such as listens, likes, downloads, et cetera) and upload new songs/tracks to the website with ease.
 This page would later be renamed to the Account Page, and would also allow users to change their profile picture, username, email address and password.
 So, the design team (Tobey Lim and Benj Baniqued) set out to create the new collection of designs, while the develpoment team (Alex Heffernan and Lokesh Dhade) prepared the website for the new pages.

 *July:*